 B. None of the members of the Zoning Commission shall concurrently serve as a member of the Board of Zoning Appeals.

 C. Meetings shall be held at the call of the Chairperson and at such other times as the Zoning Commission may determine.
 All meetings shall be open to the public.
 The Zoning Commission shall keep minutes of its proceedings and shall keep records of its examinations and other official actions, all of which shall be a public record.
-Meeting minutes can be recorded by a member, the zoning administrator or an outside individual could be contracted.
+Meeting minutes can be recorded by a member, the zoning administrator or an outside contracted individual .

 D. A majority of the Zoning Commission, [three (3) members] shall constitute a quorum for conducting business.